 - If you don’t like eating the same thing every day, planning is even more important for you in order to save time, money, and make healthy choices.
 You can cook a large batch of chicken or other meat and eat it in various ways throughout the week.
-Instead of giving up because you’re a little too picky, work a little harder to find ideas that fit your needs.
-There are a ton of articles on how to use one ingredient for various recipes.
-In fact, I plan to work on a couple of those myself!
+For more, read How to Meal Prep & Eat Different Meals Everyday.

 - The perfect meal plan for you is in your head – you just need some resources.
 The whole point is to not start from zero every night.

-Now that you know the importance of meal planning, are you looking to get started?
+Now that you know the importance of meal planning, are you looking to get started with meal prep?
 Check out How to Meal Prep for Beginners!!